-Exercise-induced asthma is a narrowing of the airways in the lungs triggered by strenuous exercise.
+Exercise-induced asthma is when the airways narrow or squeeze during hard physical activity.
 It causes shortness of breath, wheezing, coughing, and other symptoms during or after exercise.

 Most people with exercise-induced bronchoconstriction can continue to exercise and remain active if they treat symptoms.
 Treatment includes asthma medicines and taking steps to prevent symptoms before physical activity starts.

-Signs and symptoms of exercise-induced bronchoconstriction usually begin during or soon after exercise.
-These symptoms can last for 60 minutes or longer if untreated.
-The signs and symptoms can include:
+Symptoms of exercise-induced bronchoconstriction usually begin during or soon after exercise.
+These symptoms can last for an hour or longer if untreated.
+Symptoms include:

 When to see a doctor

-See your doctor if you have signs or symptoms of exercise-induced bronchoconstriction.
-A number of conditions can cause similar symptoms, making it important to get a prompt and accurate diagnosis.
+See your health care provider if you have symptoms of exercise-induced bronchoconstriction.
+A few conditions can cause similar symptoms, so it's important to get a diagnosis as soon as you can.

 Get emergency medical treatment if you have: